-Each week RoadRUNNER Magazine will be releasing a “Tour of the Week” from our extensive archives.
+Each week RoadRUNNER Magazine is releasing a “Tour of the Week” from our extensive archives.
 The tour article, along with downloadable maps and GPS files, will be available for free, but only for a week!
-This week’s Gillette, WY Shamrock Tour comes from RoadRUNNER‘s May/June 2005 issue.
+This week’s Florida Panhandle Tour comes from the May/June 2005 issue.

-Each week RoadRUNNER Magazine will be releasing a “Tour of the Week” from our extensive archives.
+Each week RoadRUNNER Magazine is releasing a “Tour of the Week” from our extensive archives.
 The tour article, along with downloadable maps and GPS files, will be available for free, but only for a week!
-This week’s Northeast Oregon Tour comes from RoadRUNNER‘s Mar/Apr 2004 issue.
+This week’s Carving Canyons in Utah Tour comes from the Sept/Oct 2005 issue.

 No matter how long you’ve been riding or how many miles you have under your belt, there’s always more to learn about operating a motorcycle.
 Like any sport, the more you practice the better you’ll be—and good coaching is important too.
 The editors and staff of RoadRUNNER Magazine strongly encourage even veteran motorcyclists to challenge […]

 Preventing the Fall: There are many ways that gravity can overpower your best intentions of keeping the rubber side down.
 A motorcycle is most likely to fall when it’s either parked or traveling at slow or no speed.
 A kickstand on a parked bike can sink into hot asphalt or may simply fold up if […]